×

 Parental Responsibilities in Illinois

-Determining how children will be raised after divorce is one of the most emotionally complex aspects of any split.
+Deciding how your children will be raised when you are not in a relationship with your child’s other parent is one of the most challenging issues a parent can face.
+The decisions made now about your child’s education, healthcare, and upbringing will shape your relationship with them and influence who they become.
 At SLG Family Law, our attorneys approach these sensitive situations with the compassion and professionalism your family deserves.
 We are committed to helping you create stable, supportive, and legally sound parenting arrangements that protect your children’s future.

 From “Custody” to “Parental Responsibilities”